jmhobbs/K3-EORM/guide/eorm/index.md

       // show delete form
     }

-When you call "can( [action], [user] )" on an EORM_Auth object, it checks if the given user can dothe provided action by:
+When you call "can( [action], [user] )" on an EORM_Auth object, it checks if the given user can do the provided action by:

 1. Checking for a method named "can_[action]" and calls it if found (it should return boolean )
 2. Checking the $auth array for Auth ORM roles, and seeing if the user has them